-If a Value Lies Between Two Numbers Then Return Result in Excel
+How to Check If a Value Lies Between Two Numbers and Return a Result in Excel

-In a nutshell, Excel’s IF-THEN formula adds decision-making ability to a worksheet.
-Simply put, it checks whether a condition is true or false and performs a particular task based on the condition.
+In a nutshell, Excel’s IF-THEN formula allows you to create conditional logic within a worksheet.
+It checks whether a specified condition is true or false and performs a specific task based on that condition.

 excel formula if between two numbers then